apache/activemq-apollo/apollo-website/src/documentation/stomp-manual.md

 Message Groups are logically like a parallel Exclusive Consumer.
 Rather than all messages going to a single consumer, the stomp `message_group` header is used to define which message group the message belongs to.
-The Message Group feature then ensures that all messages for the same message group will be sent to the same consumer - while that consumer stays alive.
-As soon as the consumer dies another will be chosen.
+The Message Group feature then ensures that all messages for the same message group will be sent to only 1 consumer at time.

 Another way of explaining Message Groups is that it provides sticky load balancing of messages across consumers; where the message group value is kinda like a HTTP